MGallardo21045/AI-WebApplication/README.md

 - 📊 View trends in their emotional patterns over time through the **Mood Insights** page

 The goal of this application is to promote **self-reflection**, **emotional awareness**, and **mental wellness** in a supportive, user-friendly environment.

+---
+This project was made by:
+- Miguel Gallardo
+- Christopher Renteria
+- Edgard Zaragoza